-Company financial statements 2023 Materiality £9.8m Basis for determining materiality 1% of Net assets.
-The above amount was based on Net Asset Value (NAV) as at the planning stage of the audit.
-Rationale for the benchmark applied As an investment trust, the net asset value is the key measure of performance for users of the financial statements.
-Performance materiality £7.3m Basis for determining performance materiality 75% of materiality Rationale for the percentage applied for performance materiality The level of performance materiality applied was set after having considered a number of factors including the expected total value of likely misstatements.
+Company financial statements 2024 2023 Materiality £11.1m £9.8m Basis for determining materiality 1% of Net assets Rationale for the benchmark applied As an investment trust, the net asset value is the key measure of performand for users of the financial statements.
+Performance materiality £8.3m £7.3m Basis for determining performance materiality 75% of materiality Rationale for the percentage applied for performance materiality The level of performance materiality applied was set after having considered a number of factors including the expected total value of known and likely misstatements and the level of transactions in the year.